bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 related: my-personal-website
 ---

 This is officially the first post on my personal website since...
 Well, ever!
-In fact, my "personal website" had never before today been anything more than a simple glorified online resume (see the appendix section at the end of this post to see its evolution).
+In fact, my "personal website" had never before today been anything more than a simple glorified online resume (see the appendix section at the end of this post for some screenshots).
 So...
 Welcome to the next step in its evolution!
 I'm happy you're here!

 ### A bit of historical context